Nikon D3100 vs D3400

-The Nikon D3100 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in August 2010 and August 2016.
+The Nikon D3100 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in August 2010 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3100 has a resolution of 14.2 megapixel, whereas the D3400 provides 24 MP.
+The D3100 has a resolution of 14.2 megapixels, whereas the D3400 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat larger (2 percent) than the Nikon D3100.
 However, the D3400 is markedly lighter (12 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the D3400 are weather-sealed.